 The Presence of Wetland Plants Signals Restrictions

-Many older houses were built before wetlands legislation began inhibiting house construction on wetlands.
-While such houses are themselves grandfathered in, be aware that you may not be able to work the land they sit on in the fashion that your grandfather would have.
+Many older houses were built before legislation began inhibiting house construction on wetlands.
+While such houses are themselves grandfathered in, be aware that you may not be able to work the land they sit on in the fashion you desire.
 A building inspector can now restrict you from doing something as seemingly harmless as creating a brush pile on a portion of your land considered wetland.
-Don't presume, then, that just because your name will be on the deed to such land, you'll necessarily be able to do whatever you desire there in the way of landscaping.
-It's important to understand, too, the difference between "wetlands" and "swamps."
-When buying a house, you may see a swamp on the neighbor's land and be tempted to think, "Oh, I'm in the clear: The swamp is on the neighbor's side."
-The reality, however, is that, no, you're not necessarily in the clear.
-The "wetland" may not end where the water ends; rather, it may continue as far as the wetland plants extend.
+Don't presume that just because your name will be on the deed that you'll be able to implement any landscaping option you please.

 Consider, too, that laws change, and the officers who enforce those laws come and go.
-So just because people get the OK to do such and such on wetlands today, that doesn't mean you'll necessarily have the same right tomorrow.
-It's a good bet that, in some regions, wetland laws will, in the future, become more robust and be enforced more rigorously than they are currently.
+So just because people get permission to alter or landscape wetlands today, it doesn't guarantee you'll have the same right tomorrow.
+It's a good bet that in some regions, wetland laws will become more robust and be enforced more rigorously than the current status quo.

-Those unfamiliar with Japanese knotweed (Polygonum cuspidatum) may be skeptical about its presence constituting a warning sign when buying a new home.
-But Japanese knotweed is no ordinary weed such as dandelions, creeping charlie, or crabgrass.
+Japanese knotweed (Polygonum cuspidatum) is no ordinary weed such as dandelions, creeping charlie, or crabgrass.
 Even the dreaded poison ivy, poison oak, and poison sumac pale in comparison, in terms of being a stubborn nuisance.
 Like kudzu (Pueraria montana), it's a "super" weed, and here's why:

 - Sure to make any thorough list of invasive plants, Japanese knotweed will spread to form a monoculture, effectively suppressing all competition and making the land unusable.